giunashvili/composertrends/README.md

 ### ComposerTrends

-<a href="https://composertrends.com" target="_blank">composertrends.com</a> is a platform to visit and find a suitable composer package for your next-big-idea project.
+[composertrends.com](https://composertrends.com) is a platform to visit and find a suitable composer package for your next-big-idea project.
 ComposerTrends is inspired by a beautiful platform [npmtrends.com](https://npmtrends.com)

 #### Table of Contents